 “Oops, sorry,” he blushed.
 “I normally just sort of wander over here.
 I honestly didn’t think twice about what I was wearing, but the doughnuts are good, yes?”

 His was as good an excuse as any, she supposed, although she was still wary of him.

 “So I take it you are still staying in the guest room?”
 Caslon pried as he began to eat a doughnut.

 “Yeah, why?”
 Madeline answered in between bites of decadent pastry.

 “I don’t smell him on you,” Caslon continued frankly, sniffing the air.
 “This isn’t normal for him.”

 For some reason, his words stung.
-“I can only imagine,” she replied harshly.
+“I can only imagine,” Madeline replied harshly.

-“In that regard, if you are ever in need of straightforward comfort, I am currently unattached,” Caslon offered.
+“In that regard, if you are ever in need of straightforward companionship, I am currently unattached,” Caslon offered.
 “I don’t play any games, and I keep exclusive for the duration.”